AVRodagi/Basic_Java/README.md

 (Display the source blob)
 This project consists of basic java programs like demonstration of loops and creating various patterns.
 The code from the filename UniversalPattern can be used to create several patterns including the alphabets.
+The following are the outputs of codes from respective filenames.

 Pattern.java
 #####